Associate Professor, Dance

 MFA The University of Arizona School of Dance 2013

-Tamara has performed principal roles for Twyla Tharp, in her Broadway first national tour of “Movin’ Out,” from 2003-2008, and toured with the first national Broadway tour of “Fame” the musical from 1998-2000.
-She has appeared in various industrials, music videos, commercials and benefits performing with stars such as Paula Abdul, Patti LaBelle, Mary Kate and Ashley Olson and Ted Danson and working for choreographers such as Michael Rooney, Marguerite Derricks, Jimmy Locust and Joe Lanteri.
-Tamara has been a company member with NOVA Ballet and Convergence Ballet in Phoenix, Arizona.
-Dancing with The Juilliard Dance Ensemble, Tamara was proud to perform the works of choreographers such as Robert Battle, Aszure Barton, Peter Chu, Darrell Grand Moultrie and Jose Limón.
-She was one of Aszure Barton’s first company members with Aszure Barton and Artists, at the Joyce Soho in NYC, Tamara also performed with Robert Battle’s Battleworks at City Center Studios in NYC.
+Tamara's performance career includes principal roles in Twyla Tharp's Broadway first national tour of "Movin’ Out" and the first national Broadway tour of "Fame" the musical.
+She has participated in various industrials, music videos, commercials, and benefits, sharing the stage with notable figures like Paula Abdul, Patti LaBelle, Mary Kate and Ashley Olsen, and Ted Danson.
+Tamara has worked with esteemed choreographers such as Michael Rooney, Marguerite Derricks, Jimmy Locust, and Joe Lanteri.
+She has been a company member with NOVA Ballet and Convergence Ballet in Phoenix, Arizona, as well as dancing with The Juilliard Dance Ensemble, performing works by choreographers including Robert Battle, Aszure Barton, Peter Chu, Darrell Grand Moultrie, Amy Hall Garner, and Jose Limón.